 When craving for Japanese food, one of my to-go places is Akashi Japanese Restaurant.
 It has reliable and pretty good Japanese food.
 And most importantly, a meal at Akashi is relatively affordable – if you go for their set meals.
 Most of the sets – served with salad/rice, soup and fruits – are priced below $20 during lunch (additional $3-4 for dinner).

-I’ve written about Koh Grill & Sushi Bar’s before, but I thought I’d just share it again, because lately, the whole Singapore seems to be going frenzy over their Shiok Maki.
+I’ve written about Koh Grill & Sushi Bar’s before, but I thought I’d just share it again, because lately, the whole Singapore seems to be going gaga over their Shiok Maki.

-Koh Grill & Sushi Bar is a small eatery nestled a corner of Wisma’s Food Republic which serves quality Japanese food at affordable prices.
-And the one dish that makes me go back again and again is their Shiok Maki.
-It is an maki made up of avocado, unagi and aburi salmon, drenched with the most amazing cheesy sauce that is seemingly a legit mixture of mayo and mentai, and completed with a generous topping of tobiko.
-Sounds tempting already?
+Koh Grill & Sushi Bar is a small eatery that sits within Wisma’s Food Republic, and they serve honest Japanese food at affordable prices.
+And the one dish that makes everyone go back again and again is the Shiok Maki.
+It is a maki made up of avocado, unagi and aburi salmon, drenched with a supremely addictive creamy sauce that is seemingly a legit mixture of mayo and mentai, then topped with a copious amount of tobiko.
+Well, no one really knows the recipe, but sounds tempting already?

 The Shiok Maki is hands down one of the best things I’ve ever had in life.
 Trust me, I am not exaggerating.
-This is surely one place for a quick fix of Japanese food in between shopping at Orchard Road.
+This is surely one place to head to for a quick fix of Japanese food in between shopping at Orchard Road.
+Be prepared to queue though; an hour’s wait is the norm.

 435 Orchard Road